the-vampiire/valStringer/README.md

        function valAttacher:

             purpose:
-                automatically builds and returns a Slack interactive message attachment with built in valStringer and valOptions functionality
+                verifies, builds, and returns a Slack interactive message attachment with built in valStringer and valOptions functionality

             parameters: